Getting Here & Getting Around

 Quartermaster Marina is located in Burton’s inner Quartermaster Harbor.
-Please call in advance for space availability and to make reservations at 206-463-3624.
-Power, water, shower, and laundry facilities are all available here.
+For additional information and waitlist submissions, please visit https://quartermastermarinavashon.com/.
+Power, water, and shower facilities are all available here.
 The lovely Burton community has a small general store, Harbor Mercantile, an iconic coffee stand, a post office, and a barbershop.

 The Dockton Marina is currently open for day use only and limited space due to dock repair.